foundpatternscellar/lighttouch-old/readme.md

 # Installation

-Install [peru](https://github.com/buildinspace/peru) and run `peru sync` to set up the dependencies, and then run `torchbear` to start this application, you can also run `torchbear <app-directory>` from any other directory.
+Install [peru](https://github.com/buildinspace/peru) package manager and run `peru sync` to set up the dependencies, and then run `torchbear` to start this application, you can also run `torchbear <app-directory>` from any other directory.

 - run `peru sync`
 - create a `tmp-lua` directory